pazcharles02/OBS-and-Twitch-Livestreaming/docs/search.md

 The Recorder should take notes during a meeting (see below for template and instructions) and then turn those notes into meeting minutes.

-The Recorder should complete the minutes up to one day after the meeting, post them to Learning Hub (Assignments, Meeting 1 Minutes) and send them to team members.
+The Recorder should complete the minutes up to one day after the meeting, post them to Learning Hub (Team Integration Manual) and share them with team members.

 Include the word “Minutes” , your team name, and the meeting date in the file name.